All major cities saw accelerating house price growth

-Residents: Residents are taxed on their worldwide income.
+Residents: Residents are taxed on their worldwide income at a flat rate of 10%.
 Residents may deduct personal allowances and allowances for dependents.

 Tenant Security: The agreement automatically terminates at the end of the contract and no further notice is necessary.
 The landlord can terminate the lease before the agreed term only if the tenant did not pay rent for three consecutive months and if the tenant did not comply with the contractual provisions.

 Romania’s economy recovering; inflation soaringIn Q3 2021, Romania’s economy grew by 7.4% from a year earlier, following a y-o-y expansion of 13.9% in Q2 and a slight contraction of 0.2% in Q1.
 As a result, both the European Commission and the International Monetary Fund (IMF) projects Romania’s economy to grow strongly by 7% this year, fully offsetting the 3.9% decline seen during 2020 amidst the coronavirus pandemic.

 The economy grew by an annual average of almost 4% from 2011 to 2019.